Mastercard/flow/IMPLEMENTATION_STATUS.md

 authoritative subject to explicit approved amendments.
 Frozen feasibility evidence and the original decision records remain historical.

+## Current priority — owner decision 2026-09-17 (supersedes the order below)

+After the successful consuming-repository trial, the owner has reordered the remaining work.
+This changes sequence only; no gate, oracle or deferred scope is waived or redefined by this note.

+1. **Parallel per-flow log capture (tickets 20, 21, 22) — now required.**
+   Currently `requireIndependentTracerConfiguration()` rejects any capture other than `LogCapture.NO_OP` in parallel mode, so consumers must disable capture and rely on external logging.
+The owner needs captured logs in parallel reports.
+Resume 20's remaining execution-scope items first, then 21's correlation-aware bounded collector, then 22's incremental file source, under their existing checklists: correlation identity, not thread/time guessing;
+   finite budgets; no second body executor; serial capture unchanged.
+2. **Deferred cleanup (tickets 29–32)** — the user-trial prerequisite is met;
+   proceed with fresh before/after regression and mutation evidence per ticket.
+3. **Direct Surefire host** — agreed plan: capture the exact Surefire 3.6.0 discovery request in the packaged consumer; add a red test for its rejection;
+   narrow the `FlowNativeCall` guard to accept selectors/filters that still resolve to exactly one top-level `@FlowTest` class with its sole factory, rejecting everything else; verify serial/parallel counts under 3.6.0; document that 3.5.3 undercounts cross-class dynamic sources (pre-existing on main).
+   No arbitrary filter allowance, no metadata rewrite, no `failIfNoTests` change.
+4. **Native scheduling stall** — remains deferred TODO (see below).
+5. Remaining acceptance (Jupiter PIT 82/97, IntelliJ Debug/selection/Stop,
+   ticket 25 combined evidence, ticket 27 adoption) follows the above.

 ## Current priority: native stall deferred — 2026-09-17

 The user has requested that the scheduling investigation remain TODO work while